-Engineering Student Council is an organization that works to bring together the Engineering Students, Design Teams, and other Engineering Student Organizations through their Council Meetings and professional and social events throughout the semester.
-They work to provide members with valuable skills through their meetings, which occur once a month.
+Engineering Student Council is an organization that works to bring together the engineering students, design teams, and other student organizations through their council meetings and professional and social events throughout the semester.
+They meet monthly.

 Engineers for a Sustainable World (ESW)

 The University of Akron's ESW Chapter consists of student engineers focused on using engineering principles to improve sustainability efforts in the community and on campus.
 They design projects dealing with a focus on renewable energy, recycling, and water conservation and they educate through K-12 outreach programs, bringing in industry leaders to talk about sustainability efforts, and visiting companies that focus on sustainability.